koka-lang/koka/doc/spec/overview.kk.md

 For the purposes of equational reasoning and termination checking, a `type` declaration is limited to finite inductive types.
-There are two more declarations, namely `cotype` and `rectype` that allow for co-inductive types, and arbitrary recursive types respectively.
+There are two more declarations, namely `co type` and `rec type` that allow for co-inductive types, and arbitrary recursive types respectively.